 It is possible to construct increasingly realistic computer based three dimensional (3D) models of landscape designs, which when used in interactive visualisations, have been shown to increase engagement and cognitive response.
 However, they remain underutilised in the landscape design process, due to the time taken to produce a model and the perceived complexity of modelling software.

 There would be more reason to construct a 3D model if it could be utilised as more than just a visualisation.
-Therefore, this thesis explores the hypothesis that it is possible to make 3D landscape models central to the landscape design process.
+Therefore, this thesis explores the hypothesis that it is possible to make virtual 3D landscape models central to the landscape design process.

 As the role of 3D real-time graphics amongst more traditional forms of visualisation in the design process remains unclear, a new methodology for examining this as well as data regarding this issue are presented, highlighting an expert user preference for both two dimensional (2D) plans and interactive 3D visualisations.